dev-cycles/contextive/docs/adr/0002-language-&-framework-selection.md

 Chosen option: "F#", because it appears to offer the best combination of an at least partially trodden path for non-JS or TS VSCode extension development, as well as the possibility of having a common language with at least one other IDE (Visual Studio 2019/2022).

-F# will be used for the MVP build and re-evaluated, at which point the status of this ADR should be updated to `accepted` for further development of Contextly.
+F# will be used for the MVP build and re-evaluated, at which point the status of this ADR should be updated to `accepted` for further development of Contextive.

 ### Considerations